bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Follow these steps for completing your project.

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your Team Lead as a reviewer on the pull-request
-- [ ] Your Team Lead will count the project as complete by merging the branch back into master.

 ## Minimum Viable Product